Resinchem/Ultimate-Bedside-Lamp/docs/dispbrightness.md

 ![Web App Brightness Slider](images/dispbrightness_02.jpg)

+>**💡 Manual Override: Use with Caution**<br>The manual slider allows you to force the display to a specific brightness, bypassing the auto-dimming logic.
+This is great for showing off the screen to friends, but be careful!
+Sliding this to 100% in a pitch-black room is a very efficient way to accidentally give yourself a temporary retinal tan.
+Your sleepy 3:00 AM self will thank you for letting the auto-dimming handle the heavy lifting.
+{: .note }

 #### Refresh & Sync
 The web page does not automatically detect brightness changes made via the touch panel or external APIs.
 Click the **REFRESH & SYNC** link to update the web interface with the hardware's current active values.